Electric and magnetic waveguides in graphene: quantum and classical

 where, as usual ${\boldsymbol \sigma} = (\sigma_x,\sigma_y)$ are sigma Pauli matrices, ${\bf p}=-i\hbar\bf{\nabla}$ the two-component momentum operator in the $xy$-plane, $v_F$ the Fermi velocity of graphene, $e$ the electric charge and ${\bf \tilde{A}}({\bf x})$, $\tilde{V}({\bf x})$ magnetic and electric potentials defined on the plane; the wavefunction $\Psi({\bf x})=\Psi(x,y)$ is a two-component pseudospinor and $\epsilon$ corresponds to energy.

-We will assume the symmetry of the fields along displacements in one direction (in the $y$-direction) and both fields to be perpendicular (the electric on the $xy$-plane, the magnetic in the $z$-direction perpendicular to the graphene plane).
+We will consider that the fields have a symmetry under displacements along one direction (in the $y$-direction) and both fields to be perpendicular (the electric on the $xy$-plane, the magnetic in the $z$-direction normal to the graphene plane).
 In fact, we will restrict to potentials having the form

 Therefore, the magnetic field may depend only on $x$ in this case and it is given by

 where $\hat z$ is the unit vector of $z$-axis; while the electric field